.confident in God

-I’m not sure if children today are told the old tale of the Emperor’s new clothes, but if not let’s make sure that we teach the parable in all schools of higher learning.
+I’m not sure if small children today are told the old tale of the Emperor’s new clothes (watch at this link) but if not let’s make sure that we teach the parable in all schools of higher learning.

 We stand no show of living with integrity without understanding that when fear and pride cause us to hide in the crowd we have sold our souls.